Opened 9 years ago

 Problem can be reproduced from CKEditor 4.0 but I'm not sure if it can be treated as such because it all comes down to browsers handling selection differently.

-If you click inside first cell, press tab and then execute CKEDITOR.instances.editor1.getSelection()
+If you click inside first cell, press tab and then execute CKEDITOR.instances.editor1.getSelection(), you will see inside _.cache.nativeSel that in Chrome focusNode is text while in Firefox the focusNode is td element.

 I think this is something should not and actually don't want to change in anyway mainly because it is almost impossible to guess what user intentions where (I'm not talking about this specific case but all similar cases in general).